nodejs/node/deps/npm/doc/files/package.json.md

 ## dependencies

 Dependencies are specified with a simple hash of package name to version range.
-The version range is EITHER a string which has one or more space-separated descriptors, OR a range like "fromVersion - toVersion"
+The version range is a string which has one or more space-separated descriptors.
+Dependencies can also be identified with a tarball or git URL.

-**Please do not put test harnesses in your `dependencies` hash.**  See `devDependencies`, below.
+**Please do not put test harnesses or transpilers in your `dependencies` hash.**  See `devDependencies`, below.

-Version range descriptors may be any of the following styles, where "version" is a semver compatible version identifier.
+See semver(7) for more details about specifying version ranges.

 * `version` Must match `version` exactly
-* `=version` Same as just `version`
 * `>version` Must be greater than `version`
 * `>=version` etc
 * `<version`
 * `<=version`
-* `~version` See 'Tilde Version Ranges' below
+* `~version` "Approximately equivalent to version"  See semver(7)
-* `1.2.x` See 'X Version Ranges' below
+* `1.2.x` 1.2.0, 1.2.1, etc., but not 1.3.0
 * `http://...` See 'URLs as Dependencies' below
 * `*` Matches any version
 * `""` (just an empty string) Same as `*`